 Yes.
 MMOs can be eSports.

-In fact, there are some MMORPGs that have already made the first steps into the competitive arena with various degrees of success.
+In fact, some MMORPGs have already made the first steps into the competitive arena with various degrees of success.
 Sadly, it’s not that simple.
-There are some major challenges standing in the way of developers who wish to see their game among the great MOBAs and competitive shooters of our generation.
+Some major challenges are standing in the way of developers who wish to see their game among the great MOBAs and competitive shooters of our generation.

 MMOs, especially MMORPGs are big, complex and require a ridiculous among of time to play - all of these are traits most eSports games try to avoid.
 Also, let’s face it - there are not that fun to watch.
 But believe it or not, it is possible to create an interesting and compelling MMO eSports experience.